 - A move to a mobile responsive site

 - Acquisitions or mergers that require websites to be consolidated

 - Company rebrands

-Again, sometimes it can be a combination of all the above.
+Again, sometimes it can be a combination of all of the above.

 Include These Elements in Your Next SEO Migration Plan

-As noted in the intro, we’ve produced one of the most comprehensive SEO migration checklists, but there are still several some phases I see that are frequently missed, plus some new checks you should be adding into your migration plans when moving from HTTP to HTTPS.
+As noted in the intro, we’ve produced one of the most comprehensive SEO migration checklists, but there are still several phases I see that are frequently missed, plus some new checks you should be adding to your migration plans when moving from HTTP to HTTPS.

 The impact of rebrands on SEO